saheelwagh/refactored-life/content/posts/intro/index.md

 ### My plan to tackle
 I cannot eliminate my information  consumption addiction.
-All The cues are still there .
+The cues are still sprinkled across my professional walk of life .
 My job as a web developer and my hobby of quizzing ensure that I have to constantly sift through new information.
 But I can grab this addiction right by its cues and bend it to will.
 What I intend to do is attack the cues and the rewards in such a way that it nudges my cravings and actions towards long term gains instead of short term.

-That means :
+Summarised into three steps :

 1. Forming a knowledge base and adding only that information to it which aid my goals.
 Which brings me to point number two:
-2. Have definite long and medium term goals.
+2. Have definite long and medium-term goals.
 3. Start processing information and producing tangible output (like this blog)

-### a booky formula for **success**
+I shall unravel the journey along this blog through my rustic writing.
+My original plan was to generate a proper content strategy, come up with enticing teasers and then publish this post containing those teasers.
+That is not how life works.
+Mike Tyson articulated it better than anyone : Everybody has a plan until they get punched in the mouth.
+### The most insightful book I've read :

-One of my all time favourite books: How to fail at almost everything and still win big is penned by Scott Adams, the creator of popular comic strip Dilbert.
+One of my all-time favourite books: How to fail at almost everything and still win big is penned by Scott Adams, the creator of a popular comic strip 'Dilbert'.
 In the book Scott lays out a model of success by reverse engineering his life.

 #### Sucees Model